tryphe/trader/README.md

  - [x] No floating point math operations are used for any prices or amounts.
 They are only used to store ratios which are fed as strings into GMP. [how can floats fail?](https://github.com/tryphe/trader/blob/master/daemon/coinamount_test.cpp#L12)
  - [x] Real-time slippage calculation which prevents local order collision and greatly reduces the frequency of exchange post-only mode collisions.
  - [x] Anti-mistake.
 Prevents taking a price 10% lower or higher from the current spread(also overridable), [and more](https://github.com/tryphe/trader/blob/master/daemon/engine.cpp#L87)!
+ - [x] Because trades aren't made using a browser interface, coin theft by withdrawal through browser hijacking is impossible.
  - [x] Poloniex REST and WSS feed support
  - [x] Bittrex REST support
  - [x] Binance REST support